ANSANJAY/LinuxMemoryManagement/MemoryBasics/2/virt_to_phys/README.md

    📜 **Answer:** Within the Linux kernel, you can use helper functions provided in the `<asm/io.h>` header.
 The function `virt_to_phys(virt_addr)` converts a virtual address to its corresponding physical address, and `phys_to_virt(phys_addr)` performs the reverse conversion.

-Having a solid grasp on these memory concepts will provide a strong foundation when working with or discussing Linux kernel memory management.
-Happy studying! 🌟📘